 So be in the moment, be guided.
 That’s is entirely my process, to the extent it’s a process.
 But have you ever felt uncertain if the pictures would “come out” and you’ve screwed up a whole shoot?

 What do we really think we have control over?
 Why do we insist on telling ourselves, and the world, what we already know?
 I want to push past what I know and come out the other side more enlightened.
 I want to take pictures where I have idea what will happen, that is where the good stuff unfolds.
-These notions of security, predictability, control, that people with more money are happier - who are we kidding?

 I want to go to a dinner party where I don’t have a clue what anyone is talking about, and just listen.
 Maybe I learn something and maybe I don’t.
 Admit to yourself how much you don’t know.